chuyishang/ssrp-fileScraper/README.md

 # ssrp-fileScraper
-A simple program to scrape data files from a reproduction package directory that outputs an uploadable csv according to the SSRP Assessment Stage format
+A simple program created by Chuyi Shang to scrape data files from a reproduction package directory that outputs an uploadable csv according to the SSRP Assessment Stage format